Dishes With Dad

 Lava cake served on a dish and topped with raspberries and powdered sugar.

-• A drizzle of caramel sauce or hot chocolate sauce (or both!) is another great choice!
+• Extra: A drizzle of salted caramel sauce or hot fudge.

-If you want to prepare the cakes more than a few hours ahead you can cut circles of parchment paper to line the bottom to help avoid sticking.
-Then spoon in the batter and refrigerate.
+If you want to prepare the cakes more than a few hours ahead, cut circles of parchment paper to line the bottom to help avoid sticking.
+Then prep the ramekins as normal, spoon in the batter, and refrigerate.

 Lava cake close up